Scams >> Church Scams

 Tips to avoid church scams:

-• Never wire or donate cash for any letter sent from a church.
+• Never wire or donate cash in response to any unsolicited letter claiming to be from a church.

-• Always read the agreement and lease for equipment use schemes.
+• Always read and review the full agreement or lease carefully before entering into any equipment use schemes.

 • Do not pay heed to financial schemes in churches from unknown members.